 This information is time sensitive and may change as events unfold.
 Please check back for updated FAQs and provider position statements.

 This information may vary based on the travel insurance policy.
 If you have questions about a specific policy, please contact us directly at 800-240-0369.
-Our customer service representatives are available 24/7 and are delighted to help!
+Our customer service representatives are available from 8am to 10pm ET, seven days a week and are delighted to help!